 If you have been injured in a motorcycle or car collision, or perhaps you lost a friend or family member in one of these horrible accidents, you want your lawyer to give 110% in the fight for you or your loved one.
-Thinking about some of the battles we have fought for our clients, reminds me of where some of the most important work is done, early and out of the box.
+Thinking about some of the battles we have fought for our clients, reminds me where the most important work is done – early and out of the box.

 In one motorcycle wrongful death case against a trucking company, it was boots on the ground.

 Our client went down in a spill by the trucking company and was hit and killed by another motorist.
 The truck did not stop after its spill.

 The morning after we were contacted, we had lawyers and investigators knocking on doors in surrounding neighborhoods.
 We learned of people who were there moments before, during, and after.
 We were able to get receipts from a birthday cake bought 1 mile away minutes before, and text messages, etc., which we used to prove a timeline of events.

 Another case in Boone, NC, involving a motorcyclist who suffered catastrophic injuries was very troubling.
 Our client could not remember what happened, and there were mixed stories from various potential witnesses.

 Ultimately, we ran ads in the local paper and on billboards trying to find witnesses.
 We finally offered a reward for any information leading to a credible witness.
 We hired a retired FBI agent to investigate the leads.
 Ultimately none panned out.

 Fortunately, we had taken extensive pictures of the road and our client’s motorcycle, and we hired an accident re-constructionist who could put together the pieces of what likely happened.

 We had another case with a severely injured motorcyclist and his passenger, who died.
 We had an argument/issue over liability.
 The defendant’s insurance carrier suggested that the terrain and our deceased client’s spouse contributed to the accident.